TRAINING IN NUTRITIONAL THERAPY

-The February BANT News has now been emailed to all members.
-This month features a Study that Unveils a Pioneering Model of Healthcare by Dr Nitsa Kiliaris.
+The March BANT News has now been emailed to all members.
+This month features the exciting news about BANT unveiling its new look.

 We are delighted to announce that we are working in collaboration with CAM Conferences for a series of five CAM Conferences in 2014.CLICK HERE TO BOOK YOUR PLACE